danieledapo/danieledapo.github.io/content/post/category-theory.md

 different shape.

-A use case I find quite interesting for isomorphisms is in compiler optimizations because theoretically a compiler could substitute a data type with another data type that is isomorphic to the original one but that's more machine efficient.
+A use case I find quite interesting for isomorphisms is in compiler optimizations.
+Theoretically a compiler could substitute a data type with another data type that is isomorphic to the original one but that's more machine efficient.